All GLP-1 medications from licensed 503A pharmacies Browse Products

 InBody or advanced BIA devices.
 These are more sophisticated versions of the bathroom scale BIA technology.
 They use multiple frequencies and segmental analysis to provide more accurate readings.
 Many gyms, wellness clinics, and some FormBlends provider locations have InBody devices.
 Monthly or bimonthly testing works well with these devices.

 Which method should you choose?
-If cost is not an issue, start with a DEXA scan for baseline and repeat every 3-6 months.
+If cost isn't an issue, start with a DEXA scan for baseline and repeat every 3-6 months.
 If you want more frequent tracking, use an at-home BIA scale for monthly readings and supplement with occasional professional testing.
 The combination of frequent at-home tracking and periodic professional testing gives you the most complete picture.

 How to Use Body Composition Data With Your Provider